HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Poly2Graph: Automating Spectral Graph Extraction

 \textbf{Quality Assurance and Limitations.} We validated Poly2Graph on hundreds of characteristic polynomials, by visually checking that the spectral graph from Poly2Graph agrees with the energy spectrum from exact diagonalization.
 In rare complicated cases, numerical instabilities can still arise close to the junction nodes whose surrounding edges have extremely low DOS (see \appxref{subappx:fragmentation}).
 Poly2Graph will attempt to mitigate such cases by merging nearby nodes and contracting edges shorter than a predefined tolerance.

-\textbf{Open-Source Release and Broader Impact.} Poly2Graph is released under the MIT licence at \url{https://github.com/sarinstein-yan/Poly2Graph} and can be installed via \texttt{\$ pip install poly2graph}.
-We attach a tutorial in \appxref{appx:tutorial}.
+\textbf{Open-Source Release and Broader Impact.} Poly2Graph\footref{pkg:p2g} is released under the MIT licence.
+See a tutorial in \appxref{appx:tutorial}.
 Poly2Graph establishes a turn-key mechanism for translating linear operators into machine-learning-ready graphs, bridging condensed matter physics and graph representation learning.
-The same principle extends to any vector, matrix, and univariate/bivariate polynomial, opening an ``algebra-as-graph'' perspective (\secref{sec:discussion}, \appxref{appx:proof}).
+The same principle extends to any vector, matrix, and univariate/bivariate polynomial, opening an new ``algebra-as-graph'' perspective, broadening the applicability of Poly2Graph to a wide range of other areas (\secref{sec:discussion}, \appxref{appx:proof}).